LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning

 \subsection{Large Scale Fine-Tuning}

-To further demonstrate LISA's scalability on large-sized LLMs, we conduct additional experiments on LLaMA-2-70B~\citep{touvron2023llama2}.
+To further demonstrate LISA's scalability on large-sized LLMs, we conduct additional fine-tuning experiments on LLaMA-2-70B~\citep{touvron2023llama2}.

-\paragraph{Settings} On top of the aforementioned instruction-following tasks in Section~\ref{sec:exp_moderate_ft}, we introduce an extra set of domain-specific fine-tuning tasks on mathematics and medical QA benchmarks.
-The GSM8K dataset~\citep{cobbe2021training}, comprising 7473 training instances and 1319 test instances, was utilized for the mathematics domain.
-For the medical domain, we selected the PubMedQA dataset~\citep{jin2019pubmedqa}, which includes 211.3K artificially generated QA training instances and 1K test instances.
+\paragraph{Settings} On top of the aforementioned instruction-following tasks in Section~\ref{sec:exp_moderate_ft}, we use extra domain-specific fine-tuning tasks on mathematics and medical QA benchmarks.
+The GSM8K dataset~\citep{cobbe2021training}, comprising 7473 training instances and 1319 test instances, is used for the mathematics domain.
+For the medical domain, we select the PubMedQA dataset~\citep{jin2019pubmedqa}, which includes 211.3K artificially generated QA training instances and 1K test instances.

-The statistics of these datasets are summarized in Table~\ref{tab:dataset_statistic}.
-Evaluation on the PubMedQA dataset~\citep{jin2019pubmedqa} utilized a 5-shot prompt setting, while the GSM8K dataset~\citep{cobbe2021training} assessment was conducted using a Chain of Thought (CoT) prompt, as suggested by recent studies~\citep{wei2022chain, shum2023automatic, diao2023active}.
-Regarding hyperparameters, we adopt rank 256 for LoRA and E+H+4L for LISA, where further details can be found in Appendix~\ref{appendix:train_setup_and_hyperparame}.
+Evaluation on the PubMedQA dataset~\citep{jin2019pubmedqa} is conducted in a 5-shot prompt setting, while the GSM8K dataset~\citep{cobbe2021training} assessment was conducted using Chain-of-Thought (CoT) prompting, following recent studies~\citep{wei2022chain, shum2023automatic, diao2023active}.
+Regarding hyperparameters, as detailed in the section \ref{sec:memory_efficiency}, we utilize the rank 256 for LoRA and the configuration E+H+4L for LISA.
+Further information is available in Appendix~\ref{appendix:train_setup_and_hyperparame}.

 \paragraph{Results} As shown in Table~\ref{tab:70B_domain}, LISA consistently produces better or on-par performance when compared with LoRA.
-Furthermore, in instruction-tuning tasks, LISA again surpasses full-parameter training, rendering it a competitive method for this setting.
-Specifically, Figure~\ref{fig:Llama2-70B-mt} highlights the model’s performance in various aspects, particularly LISA's superiority over all methods in aspects of Writing, Roleplay, and STEM.
-On top of that, LISA displays consistently higher performance than LoRA on all subtasks, underscoring LISA's effectiveness across diverse tasks.
-The chart also contrasts the yellow LoRA line with the purple Vanilla line, revealing that in large models like the 70B, LoRA does not perform as well as expected, showing only marginal improvements on specific aspects.
-More fine-tuning experiments result in the Appendix~\ref{app:ft}.
+Furthermore, LISA again surpasses full-parameter training in instruction-tuning tasks, providing strong evidence to support LISA's scalability under large-scale training scenarios.
+More results are available in Appendix~\ref{app:ft}.